charllone/Random-names-Generator/README.md

 It Works by combining the first name txt and last name txt to creat a complete names.
 All txt files has 1000 first and last names and can bi randomize

 ### Changes in this branch
-Adding details like birthdate and address
+Adding details like birthdate and address soon